 Unlike service animals, ESAs are often not trained to carry out specific tasks like service animals, but they help people with mental health conditions stay calm in a situation that might otherwise be a trigger for their symptoms.

 For many people living with emotional or psychological health conditions, the presence of their emotional support animal gives them the support they need to get through daily life.

 People with an emotional support dog, cat or other animal sometimes have conditions such as anxiety or depression.
 Others have emotional problems such as relationship issues that make coping with certain situations or daily life difficult.
 It could also be as simple as a fear of flying or another phobia that makes going on a trip or doing something related to their phobia unthinkable if they are not accompanied by their furry companion animal.

 In order for a pet to become a legally recognized emotional support dog, cat, or animal, they must be prescribed by a licensed mental health professional such as a psychologist, a psychiatrist, or a therapist.
 This means that they are part of the treatment program for this person.
 Not currently working with a doctor or therapist?
-Check out Chilhowee Psychological Services that specializes in writing emotional support animal prescription letters for those who qualify.
+You should consider National Service Animal Registry's a NO-RISK emotional support animal letter assessment.